kuri-team/yabe-mall/README.md

 * Step 1: Unzip our submission .zip file to a location of your choice.
 E.g. `/home/documents/yabe-mall/`
 * Step 2: Use the command line to navigate to the aforementioned folder
 * Step 3: Start the PHP built-in web server on `localhost:80`, with the document root set to the `public` folder __!!IMPORTANT!!__.
 If you have added PHP in your `PATH` variable, you can use this command: `php -S localhost:80 -t public`
+* Step 4: Open a browser and go to `localhost:80`

 Please note that you **must** set the document root of your web server to `public`, otherwise our application would not work.

 The .csv database files that you gave us can be found in `/private/database/` among our own custom .csv databases in case you need to access them.

+To access the CMS Dashboard, please go to `localhost:80/admin`.

 The grading Rubric is available on the [Assignment Page](https://rmit.instructure.com/courses/86190/assignments/571078) (RMIT ID required to login).